thiagobustamante/typescript-rest/README.md

 --------- | -----------
 @PathParam | Parameter in requested URL path
 @QueryParam | Parameter in the query string
-@FormParam | Parameter in a HTML form
+@FormParam | Parameter in an HTML form
 @HeaderParam | Parameter in the request header
 @CookieParam | Parameter in a cookie
 @FileParam | A File in a multipart form
 @FilesParam | An array of Files in a multipart form
-@Param | Parameter informed via any of hte previous ways (form, query, header, cookie, path)
+@Param | Parameter in the query string or in an HTML form

 Some examples: